OpenAgricultureFoundation/openag_python/docs/recipes.rst

 that variable type is reached.
 The list of set points must be ordered by offset.

+The recipe will end as soon as the last set point is emitted.
+Because of this, it is recommended to end the recipe with a `recipe_end` set point that indicates that the recipe should be stopped.
+The `value` field for that set point could be set to the empty string (`""`).

 See `this gist
 <https://gist.github.com/LeonChambers/11a76af7867acb682a849b414a97c483.html>`_
 for an example of a recipe.